abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

   {% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/image_10.png" alt="Screenshot of adding an origin to Cloud CDN" %}
 </div>

-These [backend services](https://cloud.google.com/compute/docs/load-balancing/http/backend-service) are a part of GCP's load balancer, which in the case of GKE seem to be a 1:1 mapping to Services that are added to Ingresses.
+These [backend services](https://cloud.google.com/compute/docs/load-balancing/http/backend-service) are a component of GCP's load balancer, which in the case of GKE seem to be a 1:1 mapping to Services that are added to Ingresses.
 We can get more details on what each backend service is using `gcloud`:

 ```console
 $ gcloud compute backend-services describe --global <backend service name>